 My approach is relational and non-judgemental as I believe that a good therapeutic relationship is based on trust and honesty.
 Most importantly the way I work begins with listening.
 I am passionate about getting to know and understand those I work with to fully understand the difficulties they are experiencing and the goals they hope to achieve.
 A core question and enquiry that underpins my work with clients is 'What is getting in the way of love, relationship, community and vitality?'

-As an integrative therapist, I draw on approaches informed by different theoretical and practice traditions in the field of therapy including humanistic, psychoanalytic, trauma-informed, body-oriented and cognitive-behavioural (CBT) approaches to support your needs.
-Working relationally exploring the relationship between us can enable understanding of challenges you may experience with relationships and intimacy.
+As an integrative therapist, I draw on approaches informed by different theoretical and practice traditions in the field of psychotherapy including humanistic, psychoanalytic, trauma-informed, body-oriented and cognitive-behavioural (CBT) approaches to support your needs.
+Working relationally and exploring the relationship between us can enable understanding of challenges you may experience with relationships and intimacy.

 Working with a systemic and social justice lens I understand individual struggles are never in isolation and the importance of exploring social norms and systems that often contribute to unhappiness.
 An engagement with philosophy, social theory, spirituality and gently encouraging your personal creativity is embodied in my approach.